nivinpkumar/BitMap-Shortest-Distance/README.md

 # BitMap-Shortest-Distance
-A typescript implementation to find shortest distance between pixels 0 and 1
+A Node.js implementation to find shortest distance between pixels 0 and 1

 ## Setting up the application
 After clonning the repository, do `npm install`